 - A technician in Mangrove Management will provide technical assistance for the execution of component 1.
 (Full-time).

-b) CI-Ecuador and HIVOS staff partially financed with GEF resources
+b) CI-Ecuador and HIVOS staff partially financed with GEF resources o CI-Ecuador Marine Conservation Manager will provide technical assistance for the execution of components 1 and 2.
+(Part-time).

 In Guayaquil